Konárovice: Etymology

-Konárovice was formerly called Koňařovice.
-The name was derived from koňař ("horseman").
+Konárovice was initially called Koňařovice.
+The name was derived from koňař ('horseman').
 There was a horseman living here, who belonged to the princely officials of the nearby castle and who bred the horses for the prince on the large meadows of the Elbe.

 Geography

 Konárovice is located about 6 km east of Kolín and 53 km east of Prague.
 It lies in a fertile landscape of Polabí lowland region, on the border between the East Elbe Table and Central Elbe Table.
 It lies on the right bank of the Elbe River.

 The soil is mainly clay, with loess and diluvian metal.
 Both land and location are suitable for cultivation of grapes, peaches and apricots.
 The average annual temperature is 9.3 °C; the sum of annual precipitation is around 650 mm.
-The climate is very similar to that of South Moravian Region (e.g. Velkopavlovická subregion, 9.33 °C), suitable for the production of good wine.
+The climate is very similar to that of South Moravian Region (e.g. Velkopavlovická subregion), suitable for the production of wine.